georemo/georemo/README.md

   - module federaton
   - node.js in typescript
   - sql systems (mysql as pilot)
+  - containerization (docker and lxd/lxc)
+  - virtualized networking
-  -
+  - kubernetes (microk8s)
   Development Automation:
     - automation of codes
-    - CI/CD: ansible, jenkins
+    - CI/CD: ansible, jenkins, shell scripts
+Projects
+- deployment of CORPDESK on microk8s and lxd

-- 🌱 Currently working on CI/CD for CORPDESK (will be public soon)
+- 🌱 CI/CD for CORPDESK (will be public soon)
 - 💞️ Collaborators and Investors are welcome
 - 📫 You can reach me on george.oremo@gmail.com